Air transport of the British royal family and government

 The RAF's VIP Airbus A330 MRTT (RAF Voyager KC3), ZZ336, landing at RAF Brize Norton in 2020.

 Air transport of the British royal family and government is provided, depending on the circumstances and availability, by a variety of military and civilian operators.
 This includes an Airbus Voyager of the Royal Air Force (RAF), No. 10 Squadron, and the King's Helicopter Flight, which forms part of the Royal Household.
-Civil aircraft and scheduled commercial flights are also utilised.
+Civil aircraft and scheduled commercial flights are also used.
 Historically, the aircraft for British royalty became known as the King's Flight or Queen's Flight.